-Many additional features of our inpatient and residential programming at our hospital, including our wide range of therapeutic techniques and activities, our multidisciplinary treatment teams, and our around-the-clock services, ensure that adolescents and adults who have been struggling with co-occurring disorders will receive the attention and support that will lead to significant long-term benefits.
+Many additional features of our inpatient programming at our hospital, including our wide range of therapeutic techniques and activities, our multidisciplinary treatment teams, and our around-the-clock services, ensure that adolescents and adults who have been struggling with co-occurring disorders will receive the attention and support that will lead to significant long-term benefits.

 When an individual has completed his time at our hospital, he or she will leave us with a detailed discharge plan to ensure that he or she can maintain and build upon the progress that he or she made while in treatment at Options Behavioral Health System.
 To ensure that this plan is as beneficial as possible, this discharge planning process begins the day the individual arrives at our center, and the plan is developed throughout his or her time with us.